smolijar/gitwiki-thesis/src/implementation/emily.md

 ```

 This is a minimalistic, yet logically complete schema of the components with regard to the discussed issue.
-We have the `SourceCodeEditor` with a default value and an on-change handler; and the `Preview` that contains inner HTML, since we need to set it from a string acquired by the converting tool.
+There is the `SourceCodeEditor` with a default value and an on-change handler; and the `Preview` that contains inner HTML, since it needs to be set from a string acquired by the converting tool.

 Both components are referenced by the higher component to access their DOM elements when performing the scroll and both also have an on-scroll handler.